carltonupp/carlton.upperdine.dev/content/posts/nested-classes.md

 # Writing some validation logic

 Now, good coding principles dictate that we should validate these parameters to ensure that they will create a deck that is valid by KeyForge rules.
-Lets remind ourselves of these rules:
+Lets remind ourselves of these rules.
+A deck must:

-* Consists of 37 cards
+* Consist of 37 cards
-* Composed of three different houses
+* Be composed of three different houses
-* All cards within the deck must be one of the three houses of the deck
+* Only have cards from the three houses mentioned above
-* Valid name
+* Have a valid name

 If we were to write these rules as code, it would look like this:
 ```csharp